jrosen48/utk-homepage/content/post/2019-11-29-taking-a-break-from-social-media-take-n.md

 Since this past summer, I've tried to moderate my use of social media.
-I've tried a number of strategies (like limiting the amount of time I spend each day), but none have been very effective, apart from a fairly dramatic step, deactivating my accounts, which was (until I got back on).
+I've tried a number of strategies (like limiting the amount of time I spend each day), but none have been very effective, apart from a fairly dramatic step, deactivating my accounts, which was effective (until I got back on).
 While my accounts were deactivated, I missed keeping up with and being in touch with friends and family, but I found other ways to communciate (I actually had two phone calls!).

 Social media is immensely powerful.
 I met (all but one of) the co-authors of the data science-related book I am writing through Twitter.
 A Facebook-based group